 For example, a recumbent bike might be unbeatable for the elderly or recovering patients because it’s gentle, comfortable, and highly adjustable, letting you personalize your workouts.
 However, it’s far from ideal for any high-intensity workout session.

-A treadmill (used for running, not walking), an elliptical, a stationary bike, or a stair stepper may be cardio machines best for abs because they help you burn fat and calories most effectively if you use them right.
+The cardio machines best for abs are the treadmill (used for running, not walking), the elliptical, the stationary bike, or the stair stepper.
+These exercise equipment help you burn fat and calories most effectively if you use them correctly.

-Which Cardio Machine Is Best for Bad Knees?
+Which Cardio Machines Are Best for Bad Knees?

-A recumbent exercise bike is the best cardio machine for bad knees because it provides fantastic support to your body, allowing the positions that don’t cause too much stress on your knee joints.
+The best cardio machines for bad knees is the recumbent exercise bike because it provides fantastic support to your body, allowing positions that don’t cause too much stress on your knee joints.

 Besides, indoor rowing machines and elliptical training machines could also be suitable for people with knee issues who want to lose weight or keep fit.